Hellbovine

 OPTIMIZED IMAGE GUIDE

-To combine this guide with another, the user should take an unmodified Windows image and load it into NTLite, then add the template or other preset first, and "Process" it.
-Then take that modified image and apply this guide to that, and "Process" it again.
-The ordering matters, because component removals can also delete registry keys, so always apply this guide last to ensure the tweaks work as intended.
+To combine this guide with another, the user should take an unmodified Windows image and load it into NTLite, then add the template or other preset first and "Process" it.
+Then apply this guide to the modified image and "Process" it again.
+The ordering matters, because component removals can interfere with registry tweaks, so always apply this guide last to ensure it works as intended.

 GAMEROS PRESET